mahmmooudian/Med-AGCNet/README.md

 ---

-# Code Availability

-The source code associated with the Med-AGCNet research project is publicly available through this repository.

-The repository provides the implementation required for training, evaluation, baseline comparisons, ablation studies, explainability analysis, and reproduction of the proposed experimental workflow.

----

 # Disclaimer

-This project is provided **for research and educational purposes only**.
+This project is intended for **research and educational purposes only**.

-Med-AGCNet is not a certified medical device and should not be used for clinical diagnosis, treatment decisions, or direct patient care without appropriate clinical validation and regulatory approval.
+Med-AGCNet is not a certified medical device and should not be used directly for clinical diagnosis, treatment decisions, or patient care without appropriate clinical validation and regulatory approval.

 ---